dachcom-digital/pimcore-news/UPGRADE.md

 # Upgrade Notes

+#### Update from Version 2.2.4 to Version 2.2.5
+- fix detail url slugify listener (remove detail url on copy, improved duplication check)

+#### Update from Version 2.2.3 to Version 2.2.4
+- use not found http exception in detail action

 #### Update from Version 2.2.2 to Version 2.2.3
 - add possibility to add additional view params (@Sarah-Hasler)